Endoscopy Practices During the COVID-19 Outbreak

 - Learnings from an Italian group regarding endoscopy performance during the COVID-19 outbreak.

-Eliminating Modes of Transmission in an Endoscopy Unit
+Eliminating Modes of Transmission on the Unit

 Below are high level recommendations for endoscopy practice during the COVID-19 outbreak, consolidated from the Canadian Association of Gastroenterology (CAG), American Society for Gastrointestinal Endoscopy (ASGE), World Health Organization (WHO), and Centers for Disease Control and Prevention (CDC):